p2327/pelican/content/bluebook1.md

-title: The blue book of bulldozers (Part 1)
+title: Data cleaning and predictive analysis using Python
 slug: bulldozers-1
-category: data analysis
+category: projects
 date: 2019-12-12
 modified: 2019-12-12

 Today we are going to work on a dataset from [Kaggle](https://www.kaggle.com/).
+We'll use this example to look at some aspects of data cleaning, feature engineerign and model tuning for predictive analysis.

 *TODO*